Remote Access — Deploy VulpineOS on a VPS

 - An HTTP/WebSocket server on the specified port

-- A
+/ - A

 /healthendpoint for monitoring - A

-/wsendpoint for TUI connections
+/wsendpoint for panel and TUI connections

-Connect the TUI to a remote kernel:
+Connect the terminal workbench to a remote runtime:

 Authentication

-API key authentication supports two methods:
+Access-key authentication supports two methods:

 - Header: